HarcourtsAcademy/grav-ha-user/pages/02.courses/10.property-management/02.pm_program/property-management-programme.md

       * Completing property management documentation
       * Rights obligations of the property manager, property owner and tenant in accordance to legislation

-course_structure: The Property Management Programme consists of online learning and 4 classroom workshops that may run consecutively over 2 days or separately.
+course_structure: The Property Management Program consists of online learning and 4 classroom workshops that may run consecutively over 2 days or separately.

 further_information: true